zhangweildlh/bindhosts-for-zw/Documentation/modes.md

 ### plain bindhosts
 - mount --bind
 - **Highest compatibility**
-- Actually works on all managers, but not really preferable
+- Actually works on all managers.
-- leaks a bind mount, leaks a globally modified hosts file
+- will leak a bind mount and a globally modified hosts file if unassisted.
 - selected when APatch is on OverlayFS (default mode) as it offers better compatibility.
+- selected when a known "denylist handler" is found.
 - Adaway compatible
-- Hiding: essentially no hiding, needs assistance
+- Hiding: requires assisted hiding

 ---